Greater Mid-Atlantic News Digest 1:30 p.m.

 IN BRIEF:

-— MOUNTAIN VALLEY PIPELINE — Regulators in Virginia want to fine Mountain Valley Pipeline $86,000 for what they say are continued environmental violations
+— METH SPIKED TEA — A Virginia man has been sentenced to three years in prison for spiking his ex-girlfriend’s pitcher of tea with methamphetamine.

+— OFFICER CHARGED — A police officer in Virginia has been charged with assault after authorities said he forced a handcuffed man to the ground when no force was necessary.

-— RACIAL INJUSTICE-ACLU LAWSUIT — Lawyers from the Virginia branch of the American Civil Liberties Union have filed an emergency request to bar police from using chemical irritants or other devices to disperse protesters.
+— RACIAL INJUSTICE-TEAR GAS — A judge has denied an emergency request by lawyers from the Virginia branch of the American Civil Liberties Union to bar police from using chemical irritants or other devices to disperse protesters.

 MARYLAND/ DELAWARE